s-victor/TinyPedal/docs/customization.md

 Show absolute refilling value instead of relative refilling when enabled.
 Note, `+` or `-` sign is not displayed with absolute refilling.

     *ratio
-Show fuel ratio between estimated fuel and energy consumption, which can help balance fuel and energy usage, as well as providing refueling reference for adjusting pitstop `Fuel ratio` during race.
+Show fuel ratio between estimated fuel and energy consumption, which can help balance fuel and energy usage, as well as providing refueling reference for adjusting pit stop `Fuel ratio` during race.

     *bias
 Show fuel bias (estimated laps difference) between fuel and virtual energy.
 Positive value means more laps can be run on fuel than energy; in other words, energy is drained faster than fuel.
 General speaking, it is a good idea to keep bias close to `0.0` so that fuel and energy drains at same pace, and slightly towards positive side to avoid running out of fuel before energy does.